2021 THUNDER BRIGADE PERFORMANCE ENSMBLE

 You should bring the following items to rehearsal:

-You must register and pay your registration fee, $50.00 online or $60.00 at the door, completing the necessary paperwork.
+You must register and pay your registration fee, (TBA) online.
 If under 18 years of age, you must have your papers signed by a parent/guardian.
 This paperwork will be available online or upon check-in at the Open House.

-How much does membership in Thunder Brigade cost?
+How much is membership in Thunder Brigade Performance Ensemble?

 The operation of a top level drum corps is an expensive endeavor.
 Equipment, uniforms, facilities and instruction are just a few of the items needed to keep the program running smoothly.
-At Thunder Brigade, we feel that offering a quality experience at a reasonable rate of tuition and time expense are important values for our program.
-Our 2019 Membership fees will be posted soon.
-Keep an eye out!
+At Thunder Brigade Performance Ensemble, offering a quality marching arts experience with a reasonable tuition and productive use of time and materials are important values for our program.
+Our 2021 Membership fees will be posted soon!

 Are there opportunities for me to earn money towards my financial obligations?